misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 )
 ```

-The placement of these color stops as well as the start point and ending point, the way
-the colors are calculated along the gradient line, and the final gradient are all shown
-in Figure 9-82.
+The placement of these color stops as well as the start point and ending point, the way the colors are calculated along the gradient line, and the final gradient are all shown in Figure 9-82.

 <Figures figure="9-82">A gradient with stops beyond the start and ending points</Figures>

-Once again, we see that the colors in the bottom-left and top-right corners match the
-start-point and ending-point colors.
-It’s just that in this case, since the first color stop
-came before the start point, the actual color at the start point is a blend of the first
-and second color stops.
-Likewise for the ending point, which is a blend of the second
-and third color stops.
+Once again, we see that the colors in the bottom-left and top-right corners match the start-point and ending-point colors.
+It’s just that in this case, since the first color stop came before the start point, the actual color at the start point is a blend of the first and second color stops.
+Likewise for the ending point, which is a blend of the second and third color stops.

 Now here’s where things get a little bit wacky.
-Remember how you can use directional
-keywords, like top and right, to indicate the direction of the gradient line?
-Suppose
-you wanted the gradient line to go toward the top right, so you create a gradient
-image like this:
+Remember how you can use directional keywords, like `top` and `right`, to indicate the direction of the gradient line?
+Suppose you wanted the gradient line to go toward the top right, so you create a gradient image like this:

 ```css
 linear-gradient(